pipedocs/pipedocs.github.io/content/modules/prestats_proc.md

  * An order of 0 results in demeaning only.
  * Entering `auto` will automatically compute an appropriate value (following AFNI) based on the duration of the scan.
 The formula used to compute this is: `floor(1 + TR*nVOLS / 150)`
- * For another data-driven approach to detrending, remove DMT from prestats and apply a high-pass Gaussian filter in this module.
-(A filter with higher rolloff can be added later during the regress module.)
+ * For another data-driven approach to detrending, remove DMT from `prestats` and apply a high-pass Gaussian filter in this module.
+(A filter with higher rolloff can be added later during the `regress` module.
+This approach does not demean.)
  * To skip this step altogether, edit DMT out of the processing order.
  * If censoring is enabled, then the model will ignore the fit to any volumes flagged for censoring.